sayeedkhalshi/content-creation/concept-book/care.md

 The care part is so strong in human beings that it’s the last part of social context.
 Or the highest level of social interaction.
 Along with hormone, this makes uncontrollable in some level.
 Sometimes I think what if nature is using hormone to control us the way we want to control AI.

+Outcome - of all other phase

 I named my learning model as The care chain for that reason.
+External and Internal.
+Hormonal Traps, Flow traps, compulsiveness

 But to understand the influence of care, we have to understand the basics of social context first.

 Someone asked, how do you make people do the things for you?
 How do you change people?
 How do you make people fall for you?
 The short and simple answer is, it’s easy.
 Are you trying to spread propaganda?

 What makes people care?
 A scientist would say, economics starts when people start caring.
 However, a person living in society will say economics starts when people care enough to lose some money.
+Care scale

 A scientist would say, life is a game and money is the in-game reward.
 A person living in the society would say, “I decided to spend some money because I cared about the emotions that allowed me to lose it to gain emotional satisfaction.
 So my reward points aren’t money.
 I don’t see it as a game.”